sylabs/singularity-admindocs/installation.rst

    commands, or wish to use conmon >=2.0.24 provided by your distribution, and available on ``$PATH``.

+- ``--reproducible``: Enable support for reproducible builds.
+Ensures that the compiled binaries do not include any temporary paths, the source directory path, etc. This disables support for building plugins.

 .. _install-nonsetuid:

 Unprivileged (non-setuid) Installation